-City of Hillsboro, Illinois', response to the findings identified in our audit is described above.
+Government Auditing Standards requires the auditor to perform limited procedures on the City of Hillsboro, Illinois', response to the findings identified in our audit and described above.
 The City of Hillsboro, Illinois', response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.